hhw2018/moon_bshauto/README.md

   # moon_bshauto/bin/driver.sh -f -d ut_test
 ```
-4. Two ways to use tools:
+4. Two ways to run tools:
 * Execute the tool directly.

   Register the necessary libraries and configuration files by the tool itself.
 ```
   # moon_bshauto/tools/deploy.sh -h 192.168.78.78
 ```
 * Execute the tool by driver.sh.

 driver.sh has registered all the framework libraries and configuration files,
 users can focus on their business purpose.
 ```